The Derrida-Retaux model on a geometric Galton-Watson tree: Introduction

 Moreover, Chen \cite{Chen-freeenergy} recently established the infinite differentiability of the function $p\mapsto F_{Y}((1-p) \delta_{0}+p \nu)$, thereby proving that the phase transition is of infinite order.

-The upper bound for the free energy obtained in \cite{bmvxyz_conjecture_DR} is more precise than the expression in \eqref{conjectureDR-w}, as it shows that the free energy is bounded by $Ae^{- \delta (p-p_c)^{1/2}}$ for some constants $A,\delta>0$.
-However, eliminating the $o(1)$ term in the lower bound of \cite{bmvxyz_conjecture_DR}, or determining the exact constant in \eqref{conjectureDR}, remains a much more challenging task.
-Nevertheless, an exactly solvable version of a continuous-time generalization of the DR model has been described in \cite{HMP}.
-The integrability of the continuous model allows for a more detailed study of the phase transition near criticality, confirming the corresponding version of \eqref{conjectureDR}.
+The upper bound for the free energy obtained in \cite{bmvxyz_conjecture_DR} is more precise than the expression in \eqref{conjectureDR-w}, as it shows that the free energy is bounded by $A e^{-\delta (p-p_c)^{1/2}}$ for some constants $A,\delta>0$.
+However, removing the $o(1)$ term in the lower bound of \cite{bmvxyz_conjecture_DR}, or determining the exact constant in \eqref{conjectureDR}, remains considerably more challenging.
+Nevertheless, an exactly solvable version of a continuous-time generalization of the DR model was described in \cite{HMP}.
+The integrability of the continuous model permits a more detailed analysis of the phase transition near criticality, thereby confirming the corresponding version of \eqref{conjectureDR}.
+See \cite{dds-continu} for further studies on the scaling limit of the critical tree in the continuous model.
 We also refer to \cite{CDDS20} for the associated partial differential equations.

 This work aims to investigate and analyze a class of exactly solvable discrete-time Derrida-Retaux models and to prove the Derrida-Retaux conjecture \eqref{conjectureDR} for them.
 Specifically, we consider a class where the parameter $m$ in \eqref{iteration:m} is replaced by a random variable with a geometric distribution, independent of the sequence $(Y^{(j)}_{n})_{j\ge 1}$.
 From a recursive tree-based perspective, this modification corresponds to replacing a regular $m$-ary tree with a Galton-Watson tree that has a geometric offspring distribution.